20 Proven SaaS Conversion Optimization Hacks to Increase Your Sales

 Taking any action on your website can seem high commitment to your users.
 So if you want to increase your website's conversion rate, you have to reduce the barriers to entry.
 What does that mean?
 Take Rippling's website for example.

 The brand wants you to sign up to see Ripling in action.
 All you have to do is provide an email ID.
-Reduce the friction as much as possible for your users to convert and they will.
+Reduce the friction as much as possible for your users to convert and they willCustomize solutions for all your target segments.

 8. Customize solutions for all your target segments